-I often get asked what the best season to shoot in Paris.
+I often get asked what is the best season to shoot in Paris.
 Each season has its own pros and cons, so there is no "best" season.
 In any season, there is good weather and bad weather, but it is just a matter of a higher chance or not.
 In all seasons, it is recommended to start shooting at sunrise for the best light and to avoid tourist crowds.
 You'll see a different side of Paris in the calm morning and soft light.
 The results can be completely different depending on the time of the day, the season and your outfits.

 The weather is often very unpredictable in Paris, so the most important is that you can embrace whatever that comes with positivity, and enjoy the session, then surely you'll have some memorable captures.
 The facial expression matters the most, as this cannot be edited in post-production.
-On rainy days, Paris is still very beautiful and romantic (And most importantly, fewer crowds!).
+On rainy days, Paris is still very beautiful and romantic (and most importantly, fewer crowds!).

 Spring (mid March-May):